AlaSQL/alasql/README.md

 ##### script-loader

-If both of the solutions above fail to meet your requirements, you can load alasql with [script-loader](https://github.com/webpack/script-loader).
+If both of the solutions above fail to meet your requirements, you can load AlaSQL with [script-loader](https://github.com/webpack/script-loader).

 ```js
 //Load alasql in the global scope with script-loader
 import "script!alasql"
 ```

-This can cause issues if you have a CSP that doesn't allow eval.
+This can cause issues if you have a CSP that doesn't allow `eval`.

 #### Browserify